Updated on September 12, 2024

-Making your short-term rental more eco-friendly is not only vital to the future of our planet; it’s a responsible hosting practice that gives your business more credibility and appeals to guests.
+Making your short-term rental more eco-friendly is not only a contribution to the future of our planet; it’s a responsible hosting practice that gives your business more credibility and appeals to guests.

 About 71% of global travelers said they want to travel more sustainably this year, according to Booking.com’s most recent Sustainable Travel Report.